craigwfox/BearBones/README.md

-# 🐻 BearBones
+# 🐻 BearBones front-end toolkit

 A bare bones front-end project starter with minimal CSS and JS.

-# 🐻 BearBones front-end toolkit

 ## Sections